xd1m/dev-diary/README.md

 ### What I Learned from the *Terminal Command Cheat Sheet*

+Reading the article helped me understand the key traits that shape a strong, growth-oriented developer.
+Here are the most important lessons I took away:

+1. **Embrace Continuous Learning**
+   The tech world evolves fast.
+A good developer stays curious and always looks for ways to improve and learn new tools, languages, and techniques.

+2. **Focus on Problem Solving, Not Just Knowing Everything**
+   You don’t need to memorize everything.
+What matters is the ability to break down a problem, search for answers, and figure things out under pressure.

+3. **Ask for Help and Collaborate**
+   No one builds software alone.
+Communication and teamwork are essential.
+Don’t be afraid to ask for help or offer support to others.

+4. **Own Your Mistakes**
+   Making mistakes is part of the process.
+What matters is taking responsibility, learning from them, and applying those lessons in future work.

+5. **Stay Curious and Explore**
+   Good developers ask questions and dive deeper.
+They explore how things work, try new approaches, and go beyond the minimum.

 Using the terminal effectively can save time and improve my workflow.
 I practiced the following commands:

 - `pwd` – shows the current directory